minio/docs/source/index.rst

       /reference/minio-mc-admin
       /reference/kubectl-minio-plugin
       /glossary

-.. cond:: linux or macos or windows
+.. cond:: linux or macos or windows or container

    .. toctree::
       :titlesonly: